cillierskirsten/books/README.md

 # ReactJS - Book List Application

-This project forms part of upskilling and updating my React Skills.
-In the project you can create, edit and delete a booklist, a cource offered in Udemy for uscaling your React Skills to Modern React.
-This is a working document.
+This project forms part of upskilling and updating my Modern React Skills.
+In the project you can create, edit and delete books in a list, a course offered in Udemy for uscaling your React Skills to Modern React.
+This is a working document and will have additional commits later on as the project develops to optimise code and performance.

-Thes project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts